Car dashboard lights explained: what shouldn’t be ignored?

 Glow plug indicator light

-This light is designed specifically for diesel-powered vehicles, as diesel engines need to be heated before starting.
 When you turn the ignition key, make sure this light is on and start the engine only when the glow plug indicator light goes off.
 During winter, make sure to repeat this process twice before starting your vehicle.

 Low temperature warning light